 Homebuyers Talk About Mortgage Rate Hikes

 Respondents to the survey offered considerable comments about low interest rates, recent mortgage rate rises, and how that plays into there home purchasin prospects.
 Shillers summarized this year’s survey by concluding that homebuyeranswers shoulnd't be interpreted as a bubble mentality, though the theme of temporarily low interest rates was still central.
 "In summary, Americans are still relatively sober about housing.
 They aren’t showing irrational exuberance about home investing to the degree they did in the past, at least not yet," commented Shiller.
-He expressed his viewpoint that homebuyers fail to see the big picutre he believes, that existing-home prices have shown virtually no tendency to trend upward in real, inflation-corrected terms over the last century.
+He expressed his viewpoint that homebuyers fail to see the big picutre he believes, that existing Minneapolis home prices have shown virtually no tendency to trend upward in real, inflation-corrected terms over the last century.

 Yale Focus On Homebuyer Expectations